ATP & WTA United Cup Betting Offers 2023

-Tennis is not know as a team game but it will now have two nations World Cup events each year.
+Tennis is not know as a team game but it now has two nations World Cup events each year.
 The Davis Cup, the longest running tennis tournament in the world, and the United Cup, which replaced the ATP Cup that ran from 2020-2022.

-The ATP Cup is not new and was contested from 1975 to 2012.
-The re-vamped tournament however is designed to be a much more prestigious tournament.
-The leading 24 nations (based on ranking of each nations number one ATP player) will compete in a round-robin group stage followed by a knockout at the start of January over ten days prior to the Australian Open.
+The leading 18 nations (based on ranking of each nations number one ATP and WTA player) compete in a round-robin group stage followed by a knockout at the start of January over ten days prior to the Australian Open.

-The new event comes with a fair amount of controversy.
-The re-vamped Davis Cup will be played at the end of the 2019 season in late November and following a short end of season break the top nations in the world will be back to contest the ATP World Team Cup.
+The re-vamped Davis Cup is now played at the end of the previous season in late November and this results in a shorter end of season break, with the top nations back to contest the United Cup just one month later.

 Many think this is simply too much tennis and may kill the Goose that laid the golden egg.
-Others think it will produce new opportunities for players to earn money ($15M prize fund) and ATP ranking points.
-It will also ensure the season starts with a global event of significance that could aid the grand slam event that follows as leading players will be in more competitive shape.
+Others think it will produce new opportunities for players to earn money ($15M prize fund) and ATP/WTA ranking points.
+It also ensures the season starts with a global event of significance that could aid the grand slam event that follows as leading players will be in more competitive shape.

 Even those with only a passing interest in tennis as a sport will have heard of the Majors like Wimbledon and the US Open.
 For those that watch the game more intently, there has been something of a clamour for them to become more interesting and exciting in recent years, with the overwhelming feeling being that the sport would benefit hugely from a shakeup.

 That initially came courtesy of the International Tennis Federation’s announcement that they were going to revamp the Davis Cup from 2019 onwards, which in turn resulted in confirmation from the Association of Tennis Professionals that they would be relaunching the World Team Cup.